pagkly/Zed/Investopedia3/Why the Receivables Turnover Ratio Matters.md

 ## Special Considerations

 Any comparisons of the turnover ratio should be made with companies that are in the same industry, and ideally, have similar business models.
-Companies of different sizes may often have very different [capital structures](https://www.investopedia.com/terms/c/capitalstructure.asp), which can greatly influence turnover calculations, and the same is often true of companies in different industries.
+Companies of different sizes may often have very different [[capital structures]](https://www.investopedia.com/terms/c/capitalstructure.asp), which can greatly influence turnover calculations, and the same is often true of companies in different industries.

 Lastly, a low receivables turnover might not necessarily indicate that the company’s issuing of credit and collecting debt is lacking.
 For example, if the company's distribution division is operating poorly, it might be failing to deliver the correct goods to customers in a timely manner.
 As a result, customers might delay paying their receivables, which would decrease the company’s receivables turnover ratio.